jbox-web/ajax-datatables-rails/README.md

 Pretty much like you would do it, if you were inside a namespaced controller.

+#### What if I'm using Oracle?

+We have recently merged and released a contribution from [lutechspa](https://github.com/lutechspa) that makes this gem work with Oracle (tested in version 11g).
+You can [take a look at this sample repo](https://github.com/paoloripamonti/oracle-ajax-datatable) to get an idea on how to set things up.

 #### Searching on non text-based columns

 It always comes the time when you need to add a non-string/non-text based